Fly Line Backing Shootout and Buyer's Guide

 If you'd rather see the data in a PDF, click here.

+Which Knots for Which BackingUltimately, a spliced loop should be used whenever possible.
+If you’re fishing with Dacron, Micron, or PowerPro, a spliced loop provides the most breaking strength.
+This is where PowerPro has a real advantage over other PE Backings.
 If you’re fishing with Gel Spun, a Bimini Twist is the strongest knot, but it’s really hard to tie properly (we had issues with slipping knots and Riley can tie a bimini in his sleep).
 For Hatch backing, even we couldn’t tie a good one.
 Therefore, if you’re using a PE backing, we recommend the tried and true Triple Surgeon’s Knot.

-The importance of fly line backing changes based on target species.
+OK, I get that PowerPro is the best - but is it worth the cost?The importance of fly line backing changes based on target species.
 If you’re chasing trout on a smaller river, fly line backing is almost unneeded.
 PowerPro might be overkill in this situation, but PE backing provides other benefits such as UV and abrasion resistance that are useful to even trout anglers.
 On the flipside, if you’re chasing Giant Trevally in the Seychelles, you’re definitely going to want the best backing, in this case PowerPro HollowAce, on your side.
 When and where to draw the line is up to you (and your wallet).